Earth Notes: On Xsorb Interseasonal Heat Storage (2008)Updated 2019-04-28 10:42 GMT.

 In slightly less intensely techie terms, that is equivalent to 90 units (ie kilowatt hours) of electricity going into a 1 tonne or 1 cubic-metre or 1000 litre water tank (ie a big tank).

-In the mild winter of 2011/2012 we used the lowest-yet amount of gas for space/central heating ~2MWh though a more normal winter might be closer to 2.6MWh (@1000HDD12: with 1000 Heating Degree Days at a base temperature of 12°C).
+In the mild winter of 2011/2012 we used the lowest-yet amount of gas for space/central heating ~2MWh.
+Though a more normal winter might demand closer to 2.6MWh (@1000HDD12: with 1000 Heating Degree Days at a base temperature of 12°C).
 We would hope to reduce that figure with improved heating efficiency such as better insulation, but that's the circa-2012 expectation.

 An interseasonal store to carry 2.6MWh heat from summer to winter, to avoid burning fuel at all in winter for space heating, would take somewhere around 40t of water or two buried milk-tankers.
 Given the small size of our plot, difficulty of access, and the nest of sewers underneath us, that would be difficult to achieve never mind raising eyebrows.
 (We have had cars end up in the front gardens of neighbouring houses, but I think that the tankers might be considered to be overdoing things.)

-The Xsorb system uses heat stored in latent heat of vaporisation (etc) of water bound to silica, activated alumina and zeolites, and if working as claimed offers some of the following features:
+The Xsorb system uses heat stored in latent heat of vaporisation (etc) of water bound to silica, activated alumina and zeolites.
+If working as claimed, it offers some of the following features: